PraveenAnil/Azure-Arc-for-Servers/02-Getting-started-On-Prem-Kubernetes-Cluster.md

     ![](./images/arc-06.png)

-## Task 3:Connect to Kubernetes cluster using WSL
+## Task 3: Connect to Kubernetes cluster using WSL

 1. Open the Visual studio code once again and run the following command in the terminal